daubejb/meeting-notes-for-google-calendar/README.md

 9. **Click** the Save button
 10. Instructions complete, happy meetings!

+_please note, make sure you do not already have a folder named meeting notes in your drive, if you do, this script will place all of your notes inside that folder.
+If you do already have a folder, change the name of the folder "meeting notes" in the script to something unique._

 ## Tests

 A couple of quick notes on the way this script works: